TaylorJadin/jadin.me/content/posts/drafts/on-the-edtech-angst/index.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/dhZTNgAs4Fc?start=161" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-As Amanda said, [You want (edtech) angst?
-Take it from a millennial.](https://www.amanda-wentworth-schmidt.com/mandas-musings/millennial-take-on-edtech/) I'd consider myself an optimistic person, but that optimism survived (was forged in?) high school and [teenage](https://youtu.be/k6EQAOmJrbw) hormones, feeling like an outsider, low-self esteem, and the now hilarious thought that only I knew what it felt like to experience those problems.
+I'd consider myself an optimistic person, but that optimism survived (was forged in the flames of?) high school and [teenage](https://youtu.be/k6EQAOmJrbw) hormones, feeling like an outsider, low-self esteem, and the ridiculous thought that only I felt that way.
 In many ways, this brand of pop-punk-emo-alt-rock[^2] helped (I think) as an outlet.

-All of this has little point other than to say, "hey um, my blog post has a theme and a soundtrack, so thats fun," and to explain the mood I'm in while writing.
-I'd typically not throw my 2 cents in on stuff like this at all, even though I care a lot about it, because what I have to say is said better by the people in the posts linked above.
+All of this has little point other than to say, "hey um, my blog post has a theme and a soundtrack, so that's fun," and to explain the mood I'm in while writing.
+I'd typically not throw my 2 cents in on stuff like this, even though I care a lot about it, because I think what I have to say is said better by the people in the posts linked above.

 [^2]: In general, it's a pandering sub-genre that knew its audience.
-At least MCR feels pretty self-aware and self-deprecating with its album concepts that [perhaps unsuprisingly](https://en.wikipedia.org/wiki/The_Umbrella_Academy) feel like they were ripped from a comic book.
+At least MCR feels pretty self-aware and self-deprecating with its album concepts that [perhaps unsurprisingly](https://en.wikipedia.org/wiki/The_Umbrella_Academy) feel like they were ripped from a comic book.

 ## So Long & Goodnight
 A lot of the discussion has been around some variation of the question, "is edtech dead?" which Audrey never technically asked nor answered, but is a natural one given [the content of her original post](https://hackeducation.com/2022/06/15/so-long-and-thanks-for-all-the-fish):

 > For a long, long time, if anyone asked me if there was any ed-tech I liked — and I would get this question a lot, often asked as though it was some sort of "gotcha" — I'd reply in a heartbeat, "Desmos."
 >
 > [...]
 >
 > Now that the company has been acquired, I don't have an answer when someone asks me that "gotcha" question.
 You got me: "Nope.
 There's not a goddamn thing."
 And that certainly means it's time for me to step away from ed-tech for good.

-I think this is what Jim is mostly responding to in his first post, [Is Edtech Dead?](https://bavatuesdays.com/is-edtech-dead/)
+I understand that this is a little type of edtech that Audrey is referring to here, most likely, but it still touches a nerve if you happen to work at a small edtech company, like Reclaim.
+I think this is where Jim's coming from in his first post, [Is Edtech Dead?](https://bavatuesdays.com/is-edtech-dead/)
 > Am I working in a Reclaim bubble?
 I remain very much compelled by the work we do in this “dead” field, and I have not abandoned all hope just yet.

-In my opinion, the best edtech is the kind that operates in an exploratory space, but one that is not driven by share-holder priorities first and foremost [as Jim talks about in his follow up:](https://bavatuesdays.com/thinking-about-edtech/)
+In my opinion, the best edtech is the kind that operates in an exploratory space, but one that is not driven by investor priorities, an idea that [Jim digs into in his follow-up:](https://bavatuesdays.com/thinking-about-edtech/)

 > There are a lot of edtechs, in the true sense of that word for me, that have willingly resisted the lure of exchanging cachet for cash.
 Folks who continue to good work, edtechs that I deeply respect who reside far from the maddening crowd of the financials of firms that have little to no interest in the transformative power of augmenting teaching and learning—despite the claims they make.
 Edtech as an approach that is exploratory, experimental, and creative, not to mention generous and unbolted to the logic of licensing and litigation.
 That’s my edtech, and I like it.